jer0dh/HTML_Email_Grunting/readme.md

 not great.
 So I setup a macro and keyboard shortcut in PHPStorm that Saves All and runs a Synchronization.
 Sometimes you have to run the shortcut twice as any watch tasks may not complete before the synchronization runs.

-An initial run of `vagrant up` may need to be run using a command terminal Run as Administrator to create the symlinked node_modules folder...
-Maybe
+An initial run of `vagrant up` may need to be run using a command terminal Run as Administrator to create the symlinked node_modules folder.
+If not, one can run the command in the vagrantfile to create the symlink

 * source.html - Here is where you type in the HTML for the email using the Zurb Ink framework